bbauska/Coursera-Bootstrap/readme.md

 This is a good time for us to save the changes and then go and take a look at the updated indexed or HTML page.

-Taking a look at our index.html page, you\'ll notice how in the header which is the Jumbotron, the content is now occupying just half of the screen there.
+Taking a look at our index.html page, you&apos;ll notice how in the header which is the Jumbotron, the content is now occupying just half of the screen there.